D-singh121/LMS_Deployment/k8s_deploy_guide.md

   PORT: "8080"
 ```

 ## Backend Secret Note: Never Push these secrets on source code management like github, gitlab Insted use with secrets variable on cicd line.
+These are dummy only

 ```yaml
 apiVersion: v1